 The journey of integration for asylum seekers in the Netherlands

 When asylum seekers enter the Netherlands, they are immediately sent to the arrival refugee centres in Ter Apel or Budel to apply for asylum.
-They usually have to stay there for about 6 days, until their registration hearing.
-The registration hearing is the first interview asylum seekers have, in which their case will be started.
-They will be asked about their situation to estimate the time needed for interviews later on.
+They usually stay there for about six days until their registration interview.
+During this first interview, the asylum procedure officially begins.

 “You are just waiting on a person to listen to your story and on whether they agree to protect you or not.
 So for me it was a period of staying without earth, without breath, without any connections”